The Role of Marketing in Imagining a Better Post-Pandemic World: Addressing Structural Disparities, Sustainability and Social Change

 Format and Submission Process for Special Sessions:

-At the time of submission via the online system, the submitter will be asked to provide complete contact information for all presenters including name, affiliation, phone number, and email as it should appear in the final program materials.
+At the time of submission via the online system, the submitter will be asked to provide contact information for all presenters including name, affiliation, and email as it should appear in the final program materials.

 Due to the unique nature of special sessions, presenter names and information should be included in the proposal and will be noted as a part of the review process.

 Confirmation that your proposal was submitted successfully will be sent via email to the submitter.
-Special session participants are all expected to register for the conference.
+All special session moderators and participants are expected to register for the conference.

 Code of Ethics